Ballet Terms And Definitions

 Elévation

 Elevation.
-Term used to indicate the height attained by a dancer from the ground in springing steps.
+The term used to indicate the height attained by a dancer from the ground in springing steps.

 Éléve